Employment Tribunals Fee Guide

 From experience, a relatively straightforward unfair/ wrongful dismissal case resulting in a one day trial may cost in the region of £4-8,000 (plus VAT) if instructed by a claimant and £5-10,000 (plus VAT) for respondent instructions.

-For a tailored quote please contact a member of our Civil Litigation team.
+For a tailored quote please contact a member of our Dispute Resolution team.

 You may also have to pay for disbursements which are costs related to your matter that are payable to third parties, such as court fees and counsel fees.